ebonow/pfn-draft-sim-tools/README.md

 Clicking this new button toggles the picks on the board between all the picks on the board and those only for your team of choice.

+#### NOTE: As of 2/26/24 - The UI updates have broken this extension.
+I'm unsure how much of the underlying code has changed, but will shortly take a look into it.

 <img src="./src/images/toggle-off.png" width="360" alt="Screenshot toggle off" />
 <img src="./src/images/toggle-on.png" width="360" alt="Screenshot toggle on" />